-- 5.2.2 CISM may require any Athlete over whom it has Testing authority to provide a Sample at any time and at any place.23 - 5.2.3 If CISM delegates or contracts any part of Testing to a National Anti-Doping Organization directly, that National Anti-Doping Organization may collect additional Samples or direct the laboratory to perform additional types of analysis at the National Anti-Doping Organization's expense.
-If additional Samples are collected or additional types of analysis are performed, CISM shall be notified. - If an Anti-Doping Organization, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at a CISM Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with CISM.
-If the Anti-Doping Organization is not satisfied with the response from CISM, the Anti-Doping Organization may, in accordance with the procedures described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
+at the National Anti-Doping Organization's expense.
+If additional Samples are collected or additional types of analysis are performed, CISM shall be notified.

+- 5.2.4 If an Anti-Doping Organization, which would otherwise have Testing authority but is not responsible for initiating and directing Testing at a CISM Event, desires to conduct Testing of Athletes at the Event Venues during the Event Period, the Anti-Doping Organization shall first confer with CISM.
+If the Anti-Doping Organization may, in accordance with the procedures described in the International Standard for Testing and Investigations, ask WADA for permission to conduct Testing and to determine how to coordinate such Testing.
 WADA shall not grant approval for such Testing before consulting with and informing CISM.
 WADA's decision shall be final and not subject to appeal.
 Unless otherwise provided in the authorization to conduct Testing, such tests shall be considered Out-of-Competition tests.
-Results Management for any such test shall be the responsibility of the Anti-Doping Organization initiating the test unless provided otherwise in these Anti-Doping Rules. - 5.2.5 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10 of the Code. - 5.2.6 The CISM General Secretariat will be responsible for overseeing all Doping Control conducted by CISM and/or any Sample Collection Authority collecting Samples under its authority. - 5.2.7 Doping Control may be monitored by members of the CISM Anti-Doping Commission constituted for each CISM Event or by other qualified Persons so authorised by the CISM Secretary General. - 5.2.8 The composition of the CISM Anti-Doping Commission is: - (a) The Official CISM Representative (OCR), who is the President of the Commission; - (b) The President of CISM Sports Committee (PCSC); and - (c) Anti-Doping Representative of the Organizing Committee of the championship who may be seconded by the authority responsible for the tests (accredited Anti-Doping Officer).
+Results Management for any such test shall be the responsibility of the Anti-Doping Organization initiating the test unless provided otherwise in these Anti-Doping Organization initiating the test unless provided otherwise in these Anti-Doping Organization is the subject. - 5.2.5 WADA shall have In-Competition and Out-of-Competition Testing authority as set out in Article 20.7.10 of the Code. - 5.2.6 The CISM General Secretariat will be responsible for overseeing all Doping Control conducted by CISM and/or any Sample Collection Authority collecting Samples under its authority. - 5.2.7 Doping Control may be monitored by members of the CISM Anti-Doping Commission constituted for each CISM Event or by other qualified Persons so authorised by the CISM Secretary General. - 5.2.8 The composition of the CISM Anti-Doping Commission is: - (a) The Official CISM Representative (OCR), who is the President of the Commission; - (b) The President of CISM Sports Committee (PCSC); and - (c) Anti-Doping Representative of the Organizing Committee of the championship who may be seconded by the authority responsible for the tests (accredited Anti-Doping Officer).